SweepSteakLtd/Sweep-FrontEnd/docs/mocks/README.md

 ## Sharing with Backend Team

-Share this documentation with your backend team to show:
+Share the `openapi.json` with your backend team so they can:
-- All available API endpoints
+- Import it into their API development tools
-- Mock scenarios for each endpoint
-- Expected status codes and response times
+- Use it as a contract for API implementation
+- Validate their implementation against the spec
+- See all mock scenarios and expected responses